• Skip to primary navigation

 Gorgonzola is a blue cheese but it’s softer, milder and creamier than most other types.
 It’s interesting that outside of Italy these cheeses are called blue cheeses.
 Italians refer to them as ‘formaggio verde’, meaning green cheese!

-fresh marjoram added to gorgonzola and olives sauce in white pan
+Fresh marjoram added to creamy gorgonzola and olives sauce in white pan for pasta alla cenere.

 Step 5 Add fresh marjoram or thyme to the sauce and cook for another minute.

-The cheese in this pasta alla cenere recipe.
+The Gorgonzola in this pasta alla cenere recipe.

 Most Italian recipes for this gorgonzola pasta with olives call for sweet Gorgonzola (dolce).
 That is what I used.
 However, I’ve seen pasta alla cenere recipes made with spicy Gorgonzola (piccante).
 So, if that’s what you have, I think it would work well too.
 This is really a pasta recipe for Gorgonzola lovers.
 But, if you are not, you can replace the blue cheese with ricotta.